 Children, child arrangements and custody

 In divorce proceedings, the welfare of children is of the utmost importance on all levels, including in the eyes of the court.
 Hostile divorces can have a detrimental impact on children, so the court tends to be more obliging where steps have been taken to protect them through a more amicable resolution.
 We, therefore, advise all parents that court proceedings should be considered a last resort.
-Our family solicitors are here to help you and your children during the transitional period of legal separation.
+Our family law solicitors are here to help you and your children during the transitional period of legal separation.
 That includes connecting you to support groups and informing you of your legal options should disputes arise.
-Our team also has a great deal of experience in managing cases involving international child law, so if you’re looking for support with child relocation to destinations overseas, we can help you.
+Our team of family lawyers in London also has a great deal of experience in managing cases involving international child law, so if you’re looking for support with child relocation to destinations overseas, we can help you.

 Working out your arrangements for child custody can be a difficult and emotional step, and while it can become a contentious issue, it is in the best interests of your children to reach an amicable agreement with your ex-partner.
 It is helpful to have the support of a child law specialist on-hand to provide guidance on what a fair and workable arrangement might look like for you and your family.
-Our specialist child solicitors have extensive experience in child arrangement cases and have seen a variety of solutions to suit every situation, no matter how niche.
+Our specialist child law solicitors have extensive experience in child arrangement cases and have seen a variety of solutions to suit every situation, no matter how niche.
 Our goal is to get the best outcome for your children and to help you to maintain a positive relationship with your ex-partner where possible.

 Family finances and financial settlements in divorce